serras/emacs-haskell-tutorial/tutorial.md

 ### Dealing with Cabal hell

 In some cases, Cabal will refuse to install some of the packages described in this section because of incompatibilities between versions.
 The point where you arrive when this happens is usually called _Cabal hell_.
-Alas, it is a hell from which you can escape.
+Fortunately, it is a hell from which you can escape.

-The main solution is simply wiping out your hold Cabal cache of packages, and start anew.
+The main solution is simply wiping out your whole Cabal user cache of packages, and starting anew.
 This is done by running on a terminal:
 ```
 rm -rf `find ~/.ghc -maxdepth 1 -type d`
 rm -rf ~/.cabal/lib